oayanda/Devops-Tooling-Website-Solution/project_7.md

 ![mount](/images/12.png)

 Export the mounts for webservers’ subnet cidr to connect as clients.
-For simplicity, we will install all three Web Servers inside the same subnet, but in production, it should be set up in separate tier inside its own subnet for higher level of security.
+For simplicity, I will install all three Web Servers inside the same subnet, but in production, it should be set up in separate tier inside its own subnet for higher level of security.

 ```bash
 sudo chown -R nobody: /mnt/apps